open-make/mik-delft-microstim/README.md

 |UV light| UV (380nm) LED.|

 ## Current state of the project
 The project is in the development/research phase.
 Nevertheless, the current version should be applicable for building and running the experiment with CED 1401 and SPIKE2.
 Note that things like the camera holder, rod-connector or headbar holder can be found as 3D printable files from the [SimpleScienceSetup](https://github.com/mik-schutte/SimpleScienceSetup).
-As of 12-12-2022 developments include the replacement of SPIKE2 with [BPOD](https://sites.google.com/site/bpoddocumentation/?pli=1) to control the experiment.

 The future of the project holds implementations for probe recordings, 2P-imaging and widefield imaging.